First impressions count.

 Email 5: Close the deal

-Anyone with experience of running product launch email series will tell you that the lion’s share of sales comes at the end of the sequence.
+Anyone who has run a product launch email series will tell you that the lion’s share of sales occurs at the end of the sequence.
+This is where your potential customers turn into new customers, and you often get your first purchase.

 It’s the same when you’re running a limited-time promotion.
-Announce a 10% discount, and you’ll get a few signups straight away, but you’ll see a lot more as the promotion draws to an end.
+Announce a 10% discount code, and you’ll get a few signups straight away, but you’ll see a lot more as the promotion draws to an end.

 And it’s also the same with your welcome email series.